 Our QCT segment derives a significant portion of its revenues from a small number of customers, and we expect this trend to continue in the foreseeable future.
 Our industry is experiencing and may continue to experience concentration of device share among a few companies, particularly at the premium tier, contributing to this trend.
 Chinese OEMs continue to grow their device share in China and are increasing their device share in regions outside of China, and we derive a significant and increasing portion of our revenues from a small number of these OEMs.

 In addition, certain of our largest integrated circuit customers develop their own integrated circuit products, which they have in the past utilized, and currently utilize, in certain of their devices and may in the future choose to utilize in certain (or all) of their devices, rather than our products (and they may sell their integrated circuit products to third parties, discretely or together with certain of their other products, in competition with us).

 Also, Apple, which has historically been one of our largest customers, has utilized products of one of our competitors in many of its devices rather than our products, and is solely utilizing one of our competitor's products in its most recent smartphone launches.
 In April 2019, we entered into a new multi-year chipset supply agreement with Apple.
-We currently expect to begin recording revenues under this agreement in the second half of fiscal 2020.
+We began shipping chipsets under this agreement in the third quarter of fiscal 2020.
 However, Apple may choose to use our competitors' products or its own modem products in one or more of its future devices.

-Similarly, certain of our Chinese OEM customers have developed and others may in the future develop their own integrated circuit products and use such integrated circuit products, or other integrated circuit products, in their devices rather than our integrated circuit products, including due to pressure from the Chinese government as part of its broader economic policies, the OEMs' concerns over losing access to our integrated circuit products as a result of U.S./China trade tensions, or otherwise.

-Further, political actions, including trade and/or national security protection policies, or other actions by governments, have in the past, currently are and could in the future limit or prevent us from transacting business with certain of our customers, or limit or prevent certain of our customers from transacting business with us.
+Similarly, certain of our Chinese OEM customers have developed and others may in the future develop their own integrated circuit products and use such integrated circuit products, or our competitors' integrated circuit products, in their devices rather than our integrated circuit products, including due to pressure from or policies of the U.S. and/or Chinese governments, the OEMs' concerns over losing access to our integrated circuit products as a result of U.S./China tensions, or otherwise.
+Further, political actions, including trade and/or national security protection policies, or other actions by governments, particularly the U.S. and Chinese governments, have in the past, currently are and could in the future limit or prevent us from transacting business with certain of our customers, or limit or prevent certain of our customers from transacting business with us, or make it more expensive to do so.
+See also the Risk Factor entitled "Global, regional or local economic conditions, or political actions including trade and/or national security protection policies, that impact the mobile communications industry or the other industries in which we operate could negatively affect the demand for our products and services and our customers' or licensees' products and services, which may negatively affect our business, revenues, results of operations, cash flows and financial position."